texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Indexes

-Criminal court records do not include records maintained by a court that are unconnected with an existing case, such as notes prepared by a judge, drafts or other works prepared by court staff.
+Criminal court records do not include records maintained by a court unconnected with an existing case, such as notes prepared by a judge, drafts, or other works prepared by court staff.

-Note: Court records do not include tangible evidence related to a criminal investigation (such as narcotics or firearms).
+Note: Court records do not include tangible evidence of a criminal investigation (such as narcotics or firearms).
 Generally, public records must be susceptible to some form of copying, which allows them to be shared.

 What’s Included in a Texas Criminal Court Record?